top of page

 By helping professionals understand how relationships really feel and function, ARDAT plays an important role in early help, safeguarding, and improving outcomes for children and families.

-For training, licensing, or more information, visit www.weareamity.co.uk
+For more information, visit www.weareamity.co.uk

 There is currently a waiting list for training and implementation.
+Please fill out the form below to register your interest in ARDAT.

 Copyright © Amity 2025